react-knowledgeable/rk-community-site/content/stories/recap-rk-2019.md

 This is when you realize that something may have been wrong.
 Because chances are, you can't explain.
 He seems to possess both the patience and the cavalier to never let out any hints.
 But it's exactly his "not helpful" that makes sure *he never spoils your pleasure of finding things out*.

 That professor defined my college experience.
-When I claim the main body of my learning journy, I gain unparalleled joy of finding things out.
+When I claim the main body of my learning journey, I gain unparalleled joy of finding things out.
 My favorite learning materials are inspirational rather than instructional, its educational value has its limit if all it does is to tell me how to do things.

 ---

-To be fair, I never really had the motivation to go to meetups until I began running RK.
+Frankly, I never really had the motivation to go to meetups until I began running RK.
 I don't like lectures and I'm particularly flawed in peopling.
 I went to Super Silly Hackathon last year in hope to learn what a tech event is like, followed by Global Diversity CFP day, where I met the most amazing friend ever, Huijing.
 Later this year we went to an incredible amount of meetups, conferences, ramens and dumplings together.
 And the two meetups that we run are now best friend meetups, yes meetups also got frens yo.

 Huijing knows on a Singapore and a 4-year scale that it is hard to find speakers.
 I know it on a weekly clock and it's damn stressful sia.
 In retro, *RK Originals* now has 90 talks over 60 weeks in its back.
 If I thought about this set of numbers when I proposed it (1~2 talks per week by proposals), I would have probably dropped the idea immediately.
 So sometimes it is good to be not very smart to foresee the impossible, i.e., we don't have many people, we Asians, we no experience in speaking, life damn hard eh.